Scuero/upwork-entry-exam/README.md

 - Implement proper folder structure
 - Validation must be done using Pydantic
 - Use multiple commits (when possible, use conventional commit messages)

+## Setup and Installation

+### 1. Installing the Dependencies

+1. Install the project dependencies:

+pip install -r requirements.txt

+### 2. Running the Application

+1. Start the Uvicorn server with the following command:

+***First you must create a postgres database in localhost***

+uvicorn main.app:app --reload

+2. Access the application in your web browser at http://localhost:XXXX.

+### 3. Testing

+1. Run the tests with the following command:

+pytest

+### 5. Additional Notes

+* Make sure you have the environment variables set for any required configuration.